 The detailed list of private and public suppliers accepting electronic payments is accessed by clicking on “Manage billers/beneficiaries” and then on “Add biller/beneficiary”.
 In the scroll down menu, select “Biller”.
 The companies already registered on the site will then be displayed in alphabetical order.

-To add a biller that does not appear on National Bank’s predefined list of billers, please choose the option “Manage billers/beneficiaries” in the menu to the left.
-Click on “Add a biller/beneficiary”, select “Other biller” in the drop down list and populate the required information.
+To add a biller that does not appear in the list of service providers pre-established by National Bank, you must choose the "Manage billers or beneficiaries" option in the menu on the left.
+Click on "Add a biller / beneficiary", select "Other biller" from the drop-down list, and enter the required information in the fields on the screen.

 Be sure to check the status of your transaction.
 It is possible that you do not have the right to sign a payment and your transaction is therefore “Pending Authorization” with a “To Sign” status.
 It is very important to do both steps.